Venues

-Austere, but equally monumental and imposing - that's how the facade of the Deutsche Oper has presented itself on Bismarckstraße in Berlin-Charlottenburg since 1961.
-The clarity of Fritz Bornemann's architecture becomes apparent as soon as you enter the opera's foyer.
-Here, visitors are greeted by a sense of spaciousness and elegance defined by simplicity and reduction.
-The aesthetics of the audience area offer excellent acoustic qualities.
-The wooden wall paneling, subtle color palette, and carefully directed lighting emphasize that, during a visit to the Deutsche Oper Berlin, the performance alone takes center stage.
-The opera house has 1859 seats, was designed without traditional boxes, ensuring a good view from all seats.
+Sober, yet equally monumental and impressive – this is how the façade of the Deutsche Oper has presented itself since 1961 on Bismarckstraße in Berlin-Charlottenburg.
+The clarity of the architecture by Fritz Bornemann becomes apparent as soon as you enter the opera house's foyer.
+Here, visitors are welcomed by spaciousness and elegance, defined by simplicity and reduction.
+The aesthetic of the auditorium offers excellent acoustic qualities.
+The wooden wall paneling, the subtle color scheme, and the carefully directed lighting emphasize that at a performance in the Deutsche Oper Berlin, it is the production itself that takes center stage.
+The opera house has 1,859 seats, was designed without classic boxes, and thus guarantees a good view from all seats.

 Bismarckstraße 35